dustinpfister/blog_posts/_posts/js-javascript-date-get-num-of-days-between-two-dates.md

 <!-- more -->

-## 1 - Getting the number of days between two dates, bu just subtracting and dividing
+## 1 - Getting the number of days between two dates, by just subtracting and dividing

 A simple way to go about getting this done right away would involve just subtracting an older date from a newer date.
 After doing this I will end up with a number of milliseconds between the two dates.
 From there it is just a matter of dividing by one thousand to get seconds, and then sixty to get minutes, sixty again to get hours, and then twenty four to get days.